How to visit Madrid and enjoy like locals

 Aaahh!
 Madrid.
 It’s very hard not to love this capital city of Spain.
 Famous for its grand boulevards, gorgeously manicured parks, not to mention the abundance of European art in the many museums and galleries spread out all over the city.
-This was a city quite high on our list of places to live.
+This is a guide on how to visit Madrid and enjoy it like locals do.

 In this city of over three million people in the core (slightly more than 6.5 million people in the metropolitan area), it’s amazing that they have managed to preserve the old while incorporating the new.
 The Spanish Monarch residence is here and Madrid is the seat of government.
 Only Paris and London surpass it in size, so you can imagine just how expansive the city is.

 The first and foremost reason we don’t live there is because Madrid is expensive.
 For us to fully enjoy what the city has to offer, we would have needed to live in the main core which is quite costly.
 Madrid, Bilbao and Barcelona have the highest cost of living in Spain.

 Our second and important reason was that we wanted to live close to the water.
 Having lived in Seville where it gets quite hot and not able to withstand it anymore, we wanted some sea to escape to, which is what eventually brought us to Valencia.

 In order to fully appreciate the wonderful city of Madrid, you have to bring the right attitude as it definitely enhances your Madrid visit.
 Here is a guide to enjoying Madrid like locals do.

 Visiting and loving Madrid like locals guide.
 Steps to doing it right:

 BRING THE RIGHT ATTITUDE ON YOUR MADRID HOLIDAY!: